wu-json/curse/README.md

 - [process-compose](https://github.com/F1bonacc1/process-compose): Has a lot of features I don't use and feels sluggish.

 Out of all of the options above, `process-compose` got the closest to the experience I wanted but was still far from it.
-It felt pretty slow, had limited tooling around logging, and resulted in composed configuration files that were annoying to debug and maintain.
+It felt quite slow, had limited tooling around logging, and resulted in composed configuration files that were unpleasant to maintain.
+I also felt that a lot of the beefier orchestration features (e.g. replicas, process forking, etc.) were not really important for my local development use-case.

 ## Goals For Curse

+- Focus on the local development use-case
+- Keep things extremely simple
+- Make interacting with logs delightful

 # Features Planned